lhuet/elasticsearch-ingest-msgpack/README.md

 Settings:

-- `input_field` (mandatory): Field containing the msgpack message encoded in base64 or hex
+- `field` (mandatory): Field containing the msgpack message encoded in base64 or hex
 - `target_field` (optional): Field where the processor will put the decoded message (default: `msgpack_decoded`)
 - `input_format`(optional): Encoded format. `base64`(default) or `hex` are supported